 Congratulations!
 You’ve just signed a contract with a brand-new client.
 Now what?
 Although it may seem like your hard work is over, the next step in the process is just as critical to you and your customer’s success.
 Now, it’s time to invest in customer onboarding and implementation.

 Customer onboarding and implementation are the processes of helping your new users become acquainted and comfortable with your product.
-These processes should include a consistent, automated plan for frequent communication between the company and its clients, simple walkthroughs or tutorials, recognition of important milestones in using the new product, and, of course, constant availability of customer support.
+These processes should include a consistent, automated plan for frequent communication between the company and its clients, simple walkthroughs or tutorials, recognition of important milestones in using the new product, and constant availability of customer support.

-In each of these areas and more, implementation software can improve, optimize, and even eliminate the need for mediocre onboarding processes.
-Here are some of the benefits of implementation software for small and large companies alike:
+Implementation software can improve, optimize, and even eliminate the need for mediocre onboarding processes in these areas.
+Here are some of the benefits of implementing software for small and large companies alike:

 Small companies